leighanne77/voice-redline/README.md

+#extension is under construction will be updated Jan 1, 2025
 # Real-Time Collaborative Document Markup Tool

 This tool uses the Groq API and is a Chrome Browser Extension, allowing you to mark up and change online documents, including Google Documents and Microsoft Documents, paragraph-by-paragraph with the help of a pop up side panel, right in your browser.
 The tool responds to manual and voice-enabled commands, and makes suggestions in the pop up preview panel, paragraph-by-paragraph.